juandadev/juandadev/README.md

 [![pokemonstats.com](https://raw.githubusercontent.com/juandadev/assets-blog/refs/heads/main/projects/pokemon-stats/cover.webp)](https://pokemonstats.com)

-> A redesign of a tool I made for myself 4 years ago, now turned into a better experience for casual Pokémon players — strengths, weaknesses, evolutions, and more.
+> A redesign of a tool I made for myself 4 years ago, now turned into a better experience for casual Pokémon players: strengths, weaknesses, evolutions, and more.

 - Built with **Next.js**, **React**, **Tailwind CSS** and **PokéAPI**
 - Fully static with an offline-first mindset